semgrep/semgrep-docs/docs/writing-rules/generic-pattern-matching.md

 ---
 append_help_link: true
 description: "Semgrep can match generic patterns in languages that it doesn’t support yet.
-You can use generic pattern matching for languages that do **not** have a parser, configuration files, or other structured data such as XML.
-Generic pattern matching is experimental."
+You can use generic pattern matching for languages that do **not** have a parser, configuration files, or other structured data such as XML."
 ---

 # Generic pattern matching